-- Permanence: Remember that whatever you share (either on the university/college’s behalf or your own personal account) may be public for an indefinite period of time, even if you attempt to modify or delete information.
+- Permanence: Remember that whatever you share (either on the university or school’s behalf or your own personal account) may be public for an indefinite period of time, even if you attempt to modify or delete information.

 - Audience: Be careful what personal information you share, as it could be available to anyone.

-- Association: Keep in mind that on many websites, your name and photo or icon may appear next to the content that you post and will be associated with you and may also reflect on the VMBS or the university, as you may be seen as representing them in an official capacity.
+- Association: Keep in mind that on many websites, your name and photo or icon may appear next to the content you post and will be associated with you and may also reflect on the VMBS or the university, as you may be seen as representing them officially.

 The VMBS encourages the use of media to enhance education and research through collaboration, communication, and publication of our research and programs while ensuring that the authorized use of media does no harm to the VMBS or to university faculty, students, alumni, or employees.